cjzhang/ember_temp/README.md

 TODO LIST
 ==========

-Make items more pretty.
-Refactor into fixtures, add some way to get them that leaves them limited as well.

 Make mons take up less space/make flavortext be a hovery thing instead.

 Notice/alert message pane.

+Figure out the difference between properties and attributes or something.

+Debug panel?

+Upgrades.

 Refactor things (everything) to be more clean.

 Make stats pane have more stats.

 Add more CSS to make things look nicer.

-Upgrades.
+Make items more pretty.

 Cheevos.

 Inventory system for items?

-Debug panel?
+Content?

 Nice to Have